softwarecrafters/kata-log/_posts/2017-03-10-clock-in-kata.md

 programming can be done via callbacks, Promises or various async libraries.
 In other languages this might be handled in a different way.

-The challenge here is to make the asynchronous code readable and to handle all edge cases properly, which might get tricky ones async calls get parallelized and return errors.
+The challenge here is
+- to make the asynchronous code readable and
+- NOT use any timeouts, make the tests fast and
+- to handle all edge cases properly, which might get tricky ones async calls get parallelized and return errors.

 # What is the task?